adamiser/stat386-projects/_posts/2022-09-14-first_post.md

 }
 ```

-Notice 2 things:
+*Notice 3 things:*
+1. We used the function 'str_to_upper', a function found in the _tidyverse_ library.
-*1. The 'match' function in R will return the index where the character 'message[i]' matches a character in the vector 'LETTERS'.*
+2. The 'match' function in R will return the index where the character 'message[i]' matches a character in the vector 'LETTERS'.
-*2. We add the '- 1' in our declaration of 'value' because R indexes starting at 1, and remember that our cipher implies that we index starting at 0.*
+3. We add the '- 1' in our declaration of 'value' because R indices start at 1, and remember that our cipher implies that we index starting at 0.

 We now have a numeric value for our letter.
 We can then insert that number into our Affine function.
 This is quite easy.
-Note that I continue our previous for loop:
+Note that I extend our previous for loop:

 ```
 for (i in 1:length(message)) {